-We are responsible for ensuring all student accounts are accurate and collecting any overdue balances.
-We also put a "Financial Services Hold" on accounts when monies are owed to the College.
-If you owe money to the College, a "Financial Services Hold" will be placed on your account and you will not be able to register for classes, receive a transcript/graduate until your balance is paid in full.
+If you owe money to the college, a "Financial Services Hold" will be placed on your account, and you will not be able to register for classes, graduate and/or receive a transcript until your balance is paid in full.

-A student's account can be turned over to The NC Department of Revenue Debt Setoff Program if a student owes Wake Tech a debt of $50 or more and the account has been delinquent for more than 90 days.
+A student's account can be turned over to North Carolina Department of Revenue Debt Setoff Program if a student owes the college $50 or more and the account has been delinquent for more than 90 days.

-Dropping or Withdrawing from a course does not negate a student's financial responsibility for tuition and fees.
-A 25% penalty is incurred when a class is Dropped without adding a class first.
-A student is financially responsible for 100% of tuition and fees when they Withdraw from a class after the drop/add period.
+Withdrawing from or dropping a course does not negate a student's financial responsibility for tuition and fees.
+A 25% penalty is incurred when a class is dropped without adding a class first.
+A student is financially responsible for 100% of tuition and fees when he or she withdraws from a class after the drop/add period.